Are you looking for a 1 week in Philippines itinerary?

 Depart from El Nido on an early ferry to maximise your time in Coron.
-It’s a four hour fast boat that takes you past the remote and stunning islands of the Linapancan municipality- noted by many magazines as having the clearest waters in the world.
+It’s a five hour fast boat that takes you past the remote and stunning islands of the Linapancan municipality- noted by many magazines as having the clearest waters in the world.
 Therefore, this is perhaps the best boat ride in the world!
-You can find schedules and prices here.

 Stay directly in Coron Town, where the ferry drops you, surrounded by tour operators for ease of arranging island-hopping tours.
 Alternatively, choose to stay at one of the nearby islands – definitely more beautiful but will involve more travel and they can sometimes feel a little remote.
 It depends on what you enjoy!